sitepress/sitepress/mascot-rails/README.md

 # Mascot

 Mascot is a file-backed website content manager that can be embedded in popular web frameworks like Rails.
 Inspired by [Middleman](https://middlemanapp.com), Mascot is stripped down with less dependencies to work better within Rails.
-That mean it ships with Frontmatter, the Sitemap API, and a few templating features.
+That mean it ships with Frontmatter, the Site API, and a few templating features.
 [Learn more about Mascot](https://github.com/bradgessler/mascot).

 ## Installation